BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Yoshida Chizura

-The English-version videos (sub and duhhhhhb VHS and bilingual DVD with a reduced price and a new, terrible, flat-out lying cover) are available from U.S. Manga Corps Note that it's not classified as 18+, but it's bloody close, so, if that bothers you (or you actually dig it), now you're informed.
+Out of print (previously on U.S. Manga Corps on bilingual DVD).
+Note that it's not classified as 18+, but it's bloody close, so, if that bothers you (or you actually dig it), now you're informed.

 Yoshida Chizura from Strange Love